pdp889/DogHealth/README.md

 Things which still need to be done:

-1. Login system should be implemented to use some sort of secure token, not just username
+1. Login system should be implemented to use some sort of secure token
 2. Write queries for edits
-3. Dates should be date objects